skimQ52/skImage-processor/README.md

 Users can either: enter the values for the size of a custom kernel and click the Custom button, or select one of the preset kernels given on the right.
 Additionally, users can choose between different border handling behaviour from the bottom dropdown menu: zero padding or truncation.

-If a user were to click the Custom button with 3 x 3 entered into the size entry boxes, an empty kernel like this would appear ready to be filled in.
+If a user were to click the Custom button with 3 x 3 entered into the size entry boxes, an empty kernel would appear ready to be filled in.

 Otherwise, if the user selected one of the preset kernels on the right, Gaussian5x5 for example, they would be met with a similar pop-up with predefined values filled into the kernel.
 Of course, users can alter the presets’ values as they desire.

 Once the kernel is completed, and all its values are filled in, the user can click the Apply button to apply the convolution.

 1.7 - Order-Statistic Filtering and Adding Noise
 ---